35 Gmail Features That Will Make You an Email Pro

 2. Empty your Spam and Trash folders regularly (Gmail does this automatically after 30 days, but why wait?).

 3. Instead of attaching files directly to your emails, use Google Drive.
-Files stored in Drive don’t count towards your Gmail storage quota, plus you can easily share and collaborate on them.
+Files shared via drive’s link don’t count towards your Gmail storage quota, plus you can easily share and collaborate on them.
 It’s a win-win!

 Gmail limits attachments to 25 MB, but you can send files up to 10 GB by uploading them to Google Drive and sending the link.
 (Recipients will need access permission.)